 While I was speaking with my prisoner during the arrest process, I recognized that most of you will never be in such a position to talk candidly with a thief (who also had past arrests for felonious assault, kidnapping, rape, and a host of other crimes).
-Since I get this “honor” quite regularly, I’m happy to share the what I learn with you all.
+Since I had this “honor” quite regularly, I’m happy to share the what I learned with you all.

-Our thief today is homeless.
+The bike thief is homeless.
 He’s 32 years old and overweight.
 He’s a regular consumer of crack cocaine.
 He has no job and no place to live.
 He sometimes stays at friends’ apartments, but his permanent address is a local homeless shelter.
-The sum total of his possessions consisted of a change of clothes, a broken phone, and less than $4 cash.
+The sum total of his possessions consisted of a change of clothes, a broken phone, and less than $4.00 cash.

 When I asked the man why he stole the bike, his comment was enlightening: